Camille, Prince of Marsan: Biography

 Marsan was created a knight of the Order of the Holy Spirit, the most prestigious decoration of the Ancien régime on 2 February 1756.
 His father had also been a knight of the order.
 From 1778, he was the owner of the Hôtel de Boisgelin in Paris.
 The Hôtel de Boisgelin (sometimes known as the Hôtel de La Rochefoucauld-Doudeauville) but in 1779 he sold the property to Marie de Boisgelin, Canoness of Remiremont who later gave it to her brother Jean de Dieu-Raymond de Cucé de Boisgelin.

 His older sister Louise Henriette Gabrielle married the Duke of Bouillon.
 His older brother, Gaston Jean Baptiste Charles married Marie Louise de Rohan, future Governess of the Children of France.

-Camille himself married Hélène Julie Rosalie Mancini, styled as Mademoiselle de Nevers.
-She was the daughter of Louis Jules Mancini Mazarini, a man of letter and his wife Hélène Françoise Angélique Phélypeaux de Pontchartrain (1715–1781), herself a daughter of Jérôme Phélypeaux de Pontchartrain.
+Camille himself married Princess Hélène Julie Rosalie Mancini (1740–1780), styled as Mademoiselle de Nevers.
+She was the daughter of Louis Jules Mancini Mazarini, Duke of Never, a man of letter and his wife Hélène Françoise Angélique Phélypeaux de Pontchartrain (1715–1781), herself a daughter of Jérôme Phélypeaux de Pontchartrain.
 She was a widow of Louis Marie Fouquet, a grandson of Nicolas Fouquet.
 The couple married in 1759 but had no issue.
 Hélène died in November 1780.

+Death

 He died at the Hôtel de Bouillon in Paris.
 The Hôtel was the Parisian residence of his brother in law the Duke of Bouillon.
 His sister died there some eight years later.